Priyanka170974/Priyanka170974/README.md

 <br><br>

-I'm focusing on building **complete applications**, understanding how frontend and backend communicate, and writing cleaner and more maintainable code.
+I'm focusing on building **complete applications**, understanding frontend-backend communication, working with databases, and writing cleaner and more maintainable code.

 </div>